HIV timeline: What are the stages?

 Stage 2: Clinical latency

 During the second stage, the virus is active but reproduces at very low levels.
-People in this stage of HIV generally experience no symptoms, or very mild ones.
+At this stage, there are usually no symptoms, or very mild ones.
 This is why stage 2 is also known as the "asymptomatic stage."

 Stage 3: AIDS

-An AIDS diagnosis is made when the CD4 cell count of someone with HIV drops to under 200 cells per cubic millimeter (cells/mm3) of blood.
-Healthy individuals have a CD4 count of between 500 and 1,600 cells/mm3.
+An AIDS diagnosis is made when the CD4 cell count of someone with HIV drops to under 200.
+A healthy CD4 count is between 500 and 1,500 cells per millimeter cubed (cells/mm3).

 Alternatively, the development of one or more opportunistic infections can also indicate the virus has progressed to AIDS.